Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 - interrupts
 - multiple processors
-- kernel preemption: multiple thread in the kernel can share the same resources
+- kernel preemption: multiple threads in the kernel can share the same resources

 #### Interrupts

-An interrupts can occur asynchronously almot at any time, interrupting the code currently executing in kernel mode.
+An interrupts can occur asynchronously almost at any time, interrupting the code currently executing in kernel mode.
 If the interrupt and the interrupted task need to use the same resource then access must be regulated.

 Code that is safe from concurrenct access from interrupt handler is said to be interrupt-safe (example the global variable `jiffies` that keeps track of the uptime).